andreacremese/rabbitMQJavaPOC/README.md

 # TODO

+Amend the POC with `@Injected`

+Switch receiver to the service

+Move the configs to the web.xml

 Integration test script that starts rabbitmq and memcached

-Configuration file (equivalent of `web.config`)

 Not all controllers will need storage injection, hence the `Subscription` enum to start the listeners may be a bit too stiff

-test Future for cache
+test Future for cache?